pekeso/InvoicesApp/doc/programming.md

 ### Comments

-As best rule insert all  comments and notes that could be useful to those who will go to resume the code in a few months or a few years.
+As best rule insert all comments and notes that could be useful to the programmers who will go to resume the code in a few months or a few years.

 More precisely: